 There are two key levels for evaluating communications effectiveness:

-- Overall culture of communication within the organisation - one effective way to measure this is to ask questions about communication in the regular employee attitude survey, for example covering:
+- Overall culture of communication within the organisation - one effective way to measure this is to ask questions about communication in a regular employee attitude survey, for example covering:

 - whether employees feel fully informed